petershin/liferay-learn/docs/dxp/latest/en/liferay-development/reference/deploying-wars-wab-generator.md

 ## Deploying a WAR

 To deploy a WAB based on your WAR plugin, copy your WAR plugin to your Liferay instance's `deploy/` folder in your  [`[Liferay Home]`](../../installation-and-upgrades/reference/liferay-home.md).
+The WAB is created in the directory determined by the `module.framework.war.dir` property (`osgi/war` by default).

-## Saving a Copy of the WAB
+## Saving the Generated WAB

 Optionally, save the WAB to a local folder.
 This gives you the opportunity to inspect the generated WAB.
 To store generated WABs, add the following [portal properties](../../installation-and-upgrades/reference/portal-properties.md) to a `[Liferay Home]/portal-ext.properties` file.
 Then restart the Liferay server: